ibanman555/MIDIFire/README.md

 Bome virtual input that should receive the Stream Deck messages, open Bome's MIDI log, and press the Stream Deck key to verify the transmitted bytes.

+The main idea for this plugin was to perform tasks in tandem with Bome MIDI Translator, and here are some examples of it's use outside of MIDI:

+- Keyboard macro engine — Use keyboard keys to trigger shortcuts, launch programs, switch applications, start timers, or run multi-step actions.

+- Windows automation — Generate keyboard and mouse actions, focus applications, launch executables, and open files.

+- Serial/COM-port translator — Receive and send serial data to devices such as Arduino boards, RS-232 equipment, button panels, and other controllers.

+- Custom control surfaces — Use physical buttons, switches, encoders, or Arduino inputs to control Windows software without using MIDI.

+- State machine / logic controller — Use variables to remember modes and states such as RECORDING, SHOW MODE, SHIFT MODE, selected page, or selected device.

+- Timer/sequencer engine — Create delayed actions, repeating actions, timed sequences, watchdogs, and multi-stage commands.

+- Application-aware controller — Make the same button perform different actions depending on which application currently has focus.

+- Mouse automation — Move the mouse, click buttons, and automate software that does not provide useful keyboard shortcuts or external control.

+- Program launcher / control station — Launch several applications, bring them into focus, send startup commands, and prepare a computer for a show or recording session.

+- Hardware protocol converter — Receive one serial command or byte pattern from a device and translate it into a completely different command for another device.

+- Watchdog / failsafe system — Trigger an action if an expected event does not occur within a certain amount of time.

+- Persistent mode controller — Store variables so selected states or operating modes can be remembered after restarting Bome or the computer.

+- Central show-control brain — Route commands between Stream Deck, MIDIFire, LiveTrax, Open Stage Control, Arduino devices, Windows applications, and other systems.

+- Conditional automation engine — Perform different actions depending on variables, button states, timing, application focus, or previous events.

+- Arduino-to-PC automation bridge — Have an Arduino send simple serial commands such as BUTTON1, RECORD, NEXT, or STOP and let Bome decide what the computer should do.

+- Event router — Use the basic concept: something happens → Bome checks conditions and state → Bome triggers one or more actions.

 ## Raw MIDI and SysEx

 Choose **Raw MIDI / SysEx**, then enter hexadecimal bytes separated by spaces,